MartinMalinda/vue-concurrency/docs/cancellation/index.md

   });
 });
 ```

+(`AbortSignal` by itself does not have this `pr` promise present.
+It's been placed there by CAF.
+That's why `vue-c` uses type `AbortSignalWithPromise` for this object).

 Because `Axios` is frequently used with Vue apps, `vue-concurrency` provides a helper function that does exactly what's been shown above.